Marin Mersenne: Battles with occult and mystical thinkers

-Two German pamphlets which circulated around Europe in 1614-15, Fama fraternitatis and Confessio Fraternitatis, claimed to be manifestos of a highly select, secret society of alchemists and sages called the Brotherhood of Rosicrucians.
+Two German pamphlets that circulated around Europe in 1614–15, Fama fraternitatis and Confessio Fraternitatis, claimed to be manifestos of a highly select, secret society of alchemists and sages called the Brotherhood of Rosicrucians.
 The books were allegories, but were obviously written by a small group who were reasonably knowledgeable about the sciences of the day, and their main theme was to promote educational reform (they were anti-Aristotelian).
 These pamphlets also promoted an occult view of science containing elements of Paracelsian philosophy, neo-Platonism, Christian Cabala and Hermeticism.
 In effect, they sought to establish a new form of scientific religion with some pre-Christian elements.

 Mersenne led the fight against acceptance of these ideas, particularly those of Rosicrucian promoter Robert Fludd, who had a lifelong battle of words with Johannes Kepler.
+Fludd responded with Sophia cum moria certamen (1626), wherein he discusses his involvement with the Rosicrucians.
+The anonymous Summum bonum (1629), another critique of Mersenne, is a Rosicrucian-themed text.
+The cabalist Jacques Gaffarel joined Fludd's side, while Pierre Gassendi defended Mersenne.

 The Rosicrucian ideas were defended by many prominent men of learning, and some members of the European scholarly community boosted their own prestige by claiming to be among the selected members of the Brotherhood.
 However, it is now generally agreed among historians that there is no evidence that an order of Rosicrucians existed at the time, with later Rosicrucian Orders drawing on the name, with no relation to the writers of the Rosicrucian Manifestoes.

-During the mid-1630s Mersenne gave up the search for physical causes in the Aristotelian sense (rejecting the idea of “essences”, which were still favoured by the scholastic philosophers) and taught that true physics could be only a descriptive science of motions (Mécanisme), which was the direction set by Galileo Galilei.
+During the mid-1630s Mersenne gave up the search for physical causes in the Aristotelian sense (rejecting the idea of essences, which were still favoured by the scholastic philosophers) and taught that true physics could be only a descriptive science of motions (Mécanisme), which was the direction set by Galileo Galilei.
 Mersenne had been a regular correspondent with Galileo and had extended the work on vibrating strings originally developed by his father, Vincenzo Galilei.